sheha919/Coding-Dojo-Project1/README.md

-# Sales Prediction
+# Food Sales Prediction
 - Author: Shehani Wetthasinghe
 - Last modified: 10/21/2022

 ## Overview

-The goal of this project is to to predict the sales based on the features of products and the outlets.
+The goal of this project is to to predict the sales based on the features of food products and the outlets.

 ![image](https://user-images.githubusercontent.com/50593017/197253997-5cbd5af0-3e9f-4d0c-a38c-acf7cce4a8f7.png)